DalYoon/nuber-server/notes/1_4_GraphQL_Yoga_and_Express_part_One.md

 - be careful to install `@types` dependencies at **devDependencies**
 - just make sure import `cors` **before** import `graphql-yoga` in `./src/app.ts` file

-## section.log

-- add graphql-yoga dependencies
-- add middleware dependencies, `@types` for each of them
-- code `./src/app.ts` for basic setting of graphql-yoga, middlewares

 ## issue